emitruc/genoloader/README.md

 **Why allowing for missing data in the ingroups while summarizing genotype counts to estimate genetic load is not a good idea?**

-Then, we will set the way GENOLOADER is polarizing ancestral/derived alleles (`-r`).The options are:
+Then, we will set the way GENOLOADER is polarizing ancestral/derived alleles (`-r`).
+The options are:

 POP_OUT: use the outgroup allele as ancestral

 POP1: use the major allele in population 1 as ancestral

 POP2: use the major allele in population 2 as ancestral

 POP1POP2: use the major allele in a joint population 1&2 sample as ancestral

 Finally, we need to tell GENOLOADER to counts the genotypes only using the sites we believe are best polarized given the option used for polarization (`-pol`).
 The options are: